How higher Fed rates stand to affect Americans' finances

 I’M CONSIDERING BUYING A HOUSE.
 WILL MORTGAGE RATES KEEP GOING UP?

-Rates on home loans have soared in the past few months, partly in anticipation of the Fed’s moves, and will probably keep rising.
+Rates on home loans have soared in the past few months, mostly in anticipation of the Fed’s moves, and will probably keep rising.

 Mortgage rates don’t necessarily move up in tandem with the Fed’s rate increases.
 Sometimes, they even move in the opposite direction.
 Long-term mortgages tend to track the yield on the 10-year Treasury note, which, in turn, is influenced by a variety of factors.
 These include investors’ expectations for future inflation and global demand for U.S. Treasurys.

 For now, though, faster inflation and strong U.S. economic growth are sending the 10-year Treasury rate up sharply.
-As a consequence, mortgage rates have jumped 2 full percentage points just since the year began, to 5.1% on average for a 30-year fixed mortgage, according to Freddie Mac, up from 3.1% at the start of 2022.
+As a consequence, mortgage rates have jumped 2 full percentage points just since the year began, to 5.1% on average for a 30-year fixed mortgage, according to Freddie Mac.

-In part, the jump in mortgage rates reflects expectations that the Fed will keep raising rates.
+In part, the jump in mortgage rates reflects expectations that the Fed will keep raising its key rate.
 But its forthcoming hikes aren't likely fully priced in yet.
-If the Fed jacks up its key rate to as high as 3.5% by mid-2023, as many economists expect, the 10-year Treasury yield will go much higher, too, and mortgages will become much more expensive.
+If the Fed jacks up its key rate to as high as 3.5% by mid-2023, as many economists expect, the 10-year Treasury yield will go much higher, too, and mortgages will become more expensive.

 HOW WILL THAT AFFECT THE HOUSING MARKET?

-Note: This story has been updated to correct the spelling of the Jason Pride's firm.
-It's Glenmede, not Glendmede.